-This is our third study on the topic of stewardship.
-Before I go on I want us to understand that the idea of stewardship in the bible is not just another word for giving money.
+Before I go into the material at hand I want us to understand that the term "stewardship," in the Bible, is not simply another word for the giving of money.
 To be a steward means to have a position of responsibility, to be a good manager of someone else's goods as well as your own.
-A good steward knows how to handle money, his own as well as someone else's.
+A good steward, therefore, knows how to handle money, whether it is his own or it belongs to someone else.

-In our last few lessons we have reviewed the motivation for giving as well as the manner in which we give.
-Today I would like to examine how we, as good stewards (that is what we are as Christians, steward's of God's blessings) are to plan for the various opportunities that God regularly places before us in order to challenge our giving.
+In the previous chapters we reviewed the motivation for giving as well as the manner in which we give.
+In this chapter I would like to examine how we, as good stewards, are to plan for the various opportunities that God regularly places before us in order to challenge our giving.

-If you are a V.P. or a manager in a company, or supervisor at a plant or federal/state agency and your superior calls you in and lays before you a job, a contract, a goal, an objective, what will be your response?
-If you are a contractor, independent business man, tradesman or one who provides a service of some kind and you are faced with a new job, a new client or class how do you respond?
-Do you pout and stamp your foot?
-Do you groan and complain and try to find a way to avoid the task?
-If you are a manager, business man, V.P or one responsible, you know that you did not get where you are by having this kind of attitude towards a new challenge.
+If you were a V.P. or a manager in a company, or a supervisor at a plant or federal/state agency and your superior called you in and laid before you a job, contract, goal or objective of some kind, what would your response be?
+In other words, if you were a contractor, independent businessman, tradesman or one who provides a service of some kind and were faced with a new job, client or project, how would you react?
+Would you pout and stamp your foot?
+Would you groan and complain and try to find a way to avoid the task?
+Of course, if you had made it to the point of being a manager, successful businessman or vice president of some organization you would undoubtedly know that pouting or complaining was not the proper attitude to have when presented with a new challenge or task.

-Stewards are God's V.P.s, His managers, His supervisors who maintain and distribute His resources.
-The difference between the world and the church is that in the church everyone is a steward, not just a few.
-In the world only a few supervise.
-When God presents us with a challenge, a goal, an objective, a job to do we need to respond like good stewards, not bad ones (who complain, try to duck the responsibility, or who go ahead but with a sigh and a negative attitude, in a word, a man of little faith).
-A good steward (a good and faithful steward) will see the task ahead, the challenge, the call and will respond with a willingness to serve and a desire to succeed in service to the Lord.
+In many ways stewards are God's V.P.s, His managers, His supervisors who maintain and distribute His resources.
+The difference between the world and the church in this regard is that in the church everyone is a steward, not just a few.
+When God presents us with a challenge, a goal, an objective or a job to do we need to respond like good stewards, not bad ones who complain, try to duck the responsibility or agree to go ahead but do so with a sigh and a negative attitude.
+A good steward will see the task ahead, the challenge or the call and will respond with a willingness to serve and a desire to succeed in ministry to the Lord.

 Practical Plan for Generous Giving